Fatal Frame: History and development

 The concept for Fatal Frame / Project Zero first occurred by Makoto Shibata.
 The idea occurred after the development of Tecmo's Deception: Invitation to Darkness.
 Inspired by his own experiences of supernatural events, and heartened by the success of the Silent Hill series, Shibata and Keisuke Kikuchi set to work on creating the basics for the game.
 Shibata was in charge of the majority of game and scenario development, while Kikuchi was in charge of general oversight.
 When creating the atmosphere, the team watched both high and low-budget Japanese horror films, and war films.
 One of their goals was to make the game as scary as possible.
 The Camera Obscura was not in the initial discussions between Shibata and Kikuchi, with the original idea being that ghosts would be avoided and repelled by light.
 Ultimately, they decided to have a type of offensive power, which resulted in the Camera's creation.
-Kikuchi was initially opposed to the idea, but saw that it fitted very well into the game's context as development progressed.
-The first game was marketed in the west as being based on a true story, and while this was not accurate, the story of Fatal Frame was inspired by both real locations noted for apparent haunting and local ghost-related folklore.
+Kikuchi was initially opposed to the idea, but saw that it fit very well into the game's context as development progressed.
+The first game was marketed in the West as being based on a true story, and while this was not accurate, the story of Fatal Frame was inspired by both real locations noted for alleged haunting and local ghost-related folklore.